awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 + If your snapshot uses the longer resource ID format, you can only share it with another account that also supports longer IDs\.
 For more information, see [Resource IDs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/resource-ids.html)\.
 + AWS prevents you from sharing snapshots that were encrypted with your default CMK\.
 Snapshots that you intend to share must instead be encrypted with a custom CMK\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 + Users of your shared CMK who are accessing encrypted snapshots must be granted permissions to perform the following actions on the key: `kms:DescribeKey`, `kms:CreateGrant`, `GenerateDataKey`, and `kms:ReEncrypt`\.
 For more information, see [Controlling Access to Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.
-+ If you have access to a shared encrypted snapshot and you want to restore a volume from it, you must create a personal copy of the snapshot and then use that copy to restore the volume\.
-We recommend that you re\-encrypt the snapshot during the copy process with a different key that you control\.
-This protects your access to the volume if the original key is compromised, or if the owner revokes the key for any reason\.

 ## Sharing an Unencrypted Snapshot Using the Console<a name="share-unencrypted-snapshot"></a>